AppBK/welcome-to-mod-7/README.md

 * If **technical questions come up**, your PM will ask you to put them in the lecture questions channel as we will not have time to debug during standups.
 * IA notes will include whether you met yesterday's goal fully / partially / not at all.
   -->
+## Daily Capstone Updates:
+We will not be hosting daily standups during capstone.
+Rather, these sessions will be replaced with a morning update. updates will be conveyed through a Direct Message in Discord.
+What your Daily Update must include:
+1. A screenshot of your most recent build on Render.
+You must push to main at least once a day and provide that evidence.
+The depicted build must not be more than 24 hours old.
+2. A brief description of what you accomplished yesterday.
+For example: "Yesterday I succeeded in finishing my seed data for my first feature.
+Then I created an endpoint to fetch all of those seeds, after which I created a bare-bones component and rendered the seed data on the frontend."

 ## Scheduling a 1 on 1 With Your Project Manager
-We'll not be hosting daily standups during capstone development.
-Students are encouraged to reach out to their project manager to schedule a 1 on 1 to discuss anything about their project *(Technical questions will still posted in the Technical channel)*.
+As we'll not be hosting daily standups during capstone development.
+Students are encouraged to reach out to their project manager to schedule a 1 on 1 to discuss anything conceptual about their project or to address any personal concerns that may impede progress. *(Technical questions will still posted in the Technical channel)*.

 ## Workflow Expectations